Bilyant/WORKSHOP-Matrices---Connect-Four-game/README.md

 Game rules:

 A player wins when he/she connects four slots.
-The winning connected slots must be consecutive
+The winning connected slots must be consecutive.
 A connection can be:
 Horizontal/
 Vertical/